-We caught up with the Hurworth-on-Tees native to chat about self-producing her first album, trusting your instincts as a woman, the reality of life as a musician during lockdown and her ultimate career goals
+We caught up with the Hurworth-on-Tees native Jodie Nicholson to chat about self-producing her first album, trusting your instincts as a woman, the reality of life as a musician in the North East.

 By Becky Hardy